-The common mistake that new sales people often make is this: Trying to prove how smart they are, or how their company is the best, and launching straight into their sales pitch without asking any questions.
-Cookie-cutter pitches are the death of a sales person.
+A common mistake new salespeople often make is launching straight into their sales pitch without asking any questions.

 “Salespeople are under the impression that pitching their product is what makes deals,” said speaker and author Jill Konrath.
 “Anybody who is a victim of the pitch has their defense mechanisms up in full steam whenever they’re talking to somebody.
 They don’t trust them because they feel that they’re going to be pounced on.”

-Knowing that, here are eight tips to put you on a path toward delivering a great sales pitch.
+Considering this, here are nine tips to put you on the path to the perfect sales pitch.

-First things first, ask yourself if you’re spending energy on the right accounts.
 How are you prioritizing the deals you’re chasing?
-A recent study shows that top-performing sales teams are 1.6x more likely to prioritize leads based on data analysis — and half as likely to prioritize based on intuition.
-Where it used to be enough to pursue the deals you “had a good feeling” about, you can use real data insights to help make sure your focus is in the right place.
+A recent study shows that top-performing sales teams are 1.6 times more likely to prioritize leads based on data analysis — and half as likely to prioritize based on intuition.
+Data can be the guidepost in your pitch prioritization.
+Where it used to be enough to pursue the deals you “had a good feeling” about, you can use real data insights, like scored leads that indicate likeliness to close, to help make sure your focus is in the right place.

-Prior to presenting your pitch to the buyer, you should conduct thorough research on their company, their industry, and competitors.
-During your initial contact, be sure to ask the right questions so you can tailor your message to address that business’ specific needs and ease the deal to the next step.
+Your product isn’t going to sell itself.
+According to the latest State of Sales Report, 87% of business buyers expect reps to approach sales conversations as trusted advisors.
+Craft a pitch that shows you understand their business and delivers information beyond what they can find on their own.
+Do your homework and research before your first conversation to maximize your chances of closing the deal.
+Conduct thorough research on their company, their industry, and competitors.
+During your initial contact, be sure to ask the right questions so you can tailor your message to address their specific needs and ease the deal to the next step.

-Great research will also eliminate unnecessary noise and will keep the buyer(s) engaged.
-Show them that you care enough to understand their business with a lean message that highlights your product’s features that matter to them the most.
+Before presenting your pitch to the buyer, conducting research will also eliminate unnecessary noise distracting them from the sale.
+For example, show them you care enough to understand their business with a relevant message highlighting product features that could benefit them the most.

 Being a storyteller is a skill not often discussed on sales teams, but it can be the secret that sets a good sales pitch apart from the best sales pitch.
-Tell the story of where their business is now, and the vision of what could be.
-Inspiring change and getting them to think differently is a way to differentiate against another seller who sells products and not value.
+Tell the story of where they are now and the vision of where they could be.

 To borrow advice from author and storytelling expert Nancy Duarte, “The audience does not need to tune themselves to you — you need to tune your message to them.
 Skilled presenting requires you to understand their hearts and minds and create a message to resonate with what’s already there.”